- 1. Introduction

 - The amount of the applied glue (natural derivative product in water) usually ranges from 200 and 300 gr/mq (low quantities)

-These is reflected, as we have already seen, in a lower energy consumption and therefore in a lower environmental impact.
+These is reflected in a lower energy consumption and therefore in a lower environmental impact.

 THE ROLE OF CHEMICALS

-If dry applications by their very nature promote a lower environmental impact (than that promoted by wet processes), It is also true that the proper formulation of chemicals involved in the process can be very useful to further reduce the impact on the environment.
+If dry applications by their very nature promote a lower environmental impact, it is also true that the proper formulation of chemicals involved in the process are useful to further reduce the impact on the environment.

-Through the study and development of glue formulations that consider their impact in the combustion phase.
+Through the study and development of glue formulations with attention to their possible impact during combustion.
 This occurs to a large extent with the maximum reduction in the use of organic matter and in the appropriate choice of chemical compounds.
-In this perspective, the formulation of the glue must be based on molecules that develop an adequate binding power and simultaneously promote an optimal combustion process.
-Therefore, in this step of the production cycle, the conditions are created to reduce in the following one the serious impact originated by ceramic kilns.
+In this perspective, glues’ formulation must be based on molecules that develop an adequate binding power and simultaneously promote an optimal combustion process.
+At this step of the production cycle, it is important to create the conditions to reduce in the following stages the serious impact promoted by the kilns.

 6. Step five - The firing cycle

-The firing phase is certainly the most energy-intensive of the entire ceramic production process and at the same time it is the one most involved in the emissions of pollutants and of CO2.
-All actions we have been talking about (at least most of them) are basically intended to decrease the emissions and to reduce the energy consumption that usually takes place in this last and important stage of the ceramic production process.
+The firing phase is the most energy-intensive of the entire ceramic production process and at the same time it is the most responsible of pollutants and CO2 emissions.
+All actions we have been talking about (at least most of them) are basically intended to decrease the emissions and to reduce the energy consumption that usually takes place in this last and important stage of the process.